majoravery/whatcolouristhis/README.md

 #### Compatibility
+Works best in Chrome.
+Firefox does not like custom inputs.
 Paste event is not compatible with Safari (yet).

-#### License
-whatcolouristhis is licensed under the <a href="https://github.com/britskit/whatcolouristhis/blob/master/LICENSE.md">MIT License</a>.
+## <a href="https://github.com/heyavery/whatcolouristhis/blob/master/LICENSE.md">MIT License</a>.